Who We Are

 1925: A second reorganization of the Society declared the original constitution “in good standing.”

 1960: At the request of Alice Green Hixon, the Hixon House was gifted to the Society, the final details being completed in 1965

 1980: Completed move into the Swarthout Museum, the new addition on the La Crosse Public Library

-1990: Riverside Museum opened with the La Crosse Visitors and Convention Bureau, and the University of Wisconsin – La Crosse’s Mississippi Valley Archeology Center
+1990: Riverside Museum opened with the La Crosse Visitors and Convention Bureau, and the University of Wisconsin – La Crosse’s Mississippi Valley Archaeology Center

 1994: Became a member of the United Fund for the Humanities (UFAH).
 UFAH aims "to enhance the cultural life of the area by encouraging and providing opportunities for businesses to invest in the programs of local Arts and Humanities organizations in an efficient and effective way."